In this Music Theory For Bass lesson we look at the modes of the melodic minor scale

 What Is The Melodic Minor Scale?

-The melodic minor scale is very similar to the natural minor scale.
-It contains a flattened 3rd just as the minor scale does, but the 6th and 7th are major instead of minor.
+The melodic minor scale is a variation on the natural minor scale.
+It contains a flattened third like the Natural Minor, but the sixth and seventh are major instead of minor.

 Melodic Minor – C D Eb F G A B – 1 2 b3 4 5 6 7